 1. Killar

 Killar is the administrative headquarters of Pangi Valley and the only town in the region with basic amenities.
 You will find a small market here with a few shops selling essentials, a government hospital, a bus stand, a helipad, and a handful of hotels and homestays.
-It is not a tourist destination in itself, but it is your base camp for exploring the rest of the valley.
-The town sits at about 8,000 feet along the Chandrabhaga river.
+The town sits at about 8,000 feet on the gorge of the Chandrabhaga river, and the small Det Nag shrine here is worth a quick stop.
+Killar is not a tourist destination in itself, but it is your base camp for exploring the rest of the valley.

 2. Sural Bhatori